bonoj/Arcana/README.md

 # Arcana

-Multiplatform - An entity-component system based 2D platformer powered by libGDX and Ashley ECS.
+Multiplatform - An entity-component system based 2D platformer powered by libGDX, Ashley ECS, and Tiled.

 #### Engine
 Currently using Ashley's **Engine** class.
 Will be migrating to **PooledEngine** in the near future, once the **AnimationSystem** has been implemented.